hhucn/argumentation-similarity-survey-results/README.md

 | Female | 27 |
 | Rather not say | 0 |

-## Mapping of Hypothesis to survey questions
+## Mapping of Hypothesis to Survey Questions

 Each question (or question group) has a unique identifier.
 The following table shows which questions have been used to support which hypothesis.